wbthomason/packer.nvim/README.md

 ### Performing plugin management operations

-**TODO**
+> 🚧 **TODO**:
+>

-API here will be similar to what it was before with the only exception being the final argument to every command will be a callback which is called when the operation finishes.
+> API here will be similar to what it was before with the only exception being the
+> final argument to every command will be a callback which is called when the operation finishes.

 `packer` exposes the following functions for common plugin management operations.
 In all of the below, `plugins` is an optional table of plugin names; if not provided, the default is "all managed